second-state/wasmedge-mysql/README.md

 ALTER USER 'wasmedge_remote_user'@'0.0.0.0' IDENTIFIED WITH mysql_native_password BY 'your_password_here';
 FLUSH PRIVILEGES;
 ```
-# Not recommended - Test remote access
+You could test remote access like this ...

 Download the MySQL client from [dev.mysql.com](https://dev.mysql.com/doc/refman/8.0/en/mysql.html).